Samsung Galaxy S10: Models

 Alongside the main S10 and S10+, Samsung also unveiled two additional models.
 The S10e is a compact version of the S10, featuring a smaller, flat, 5.8-inch 1080p display with no curved edges.
 Its fingerprint reader is contained within the power button on the right side rather than in-display, and it excludes the 12-megapixel telephoto camera of the S10.
 It still includes the dual-aperture 12-megapixel and 16-megapixel ultra-wide-angle sensors.
 It has a smaller battery.

 There is also a larger, phablet-sized premium model known as the S10 5G, which features support for 5G wireless networks, a 6.7-inch display, 256 or 512 GB of non-expandable storage, additional 3D time-of-flight cameras on both the front and rear, and a non-user-replaceable 4,500 mAh battery.
 This model was temporarily exclusive to Verizon Wireless on launch in 2019 before expanding to other carriers in the weeks after launch.

-Charging speeds are 45 Watts on the S10 Lite, 25 Watts on the S10 5G and 15 Watts on the S10e, the first two of which mark the first increase since the 2014 Galaxy Note 4 and 2015 Galaxy S6.
+Charging speeds are 45 W on the S10 Lite, 25 W on the S10 5G and 15 W on the S10e, the first two of which mark the first increase since the 2014 Galaxy Note 4 and 2015 Galaxy S6.

-The S10 series (except S10 Lite) is the last model in the Galaxy S series to feature 3.5 mm headphone jack, as its successors, the S20, S20+, and S20 Ultra, do not.
+The S10 series (except S10 Lite) are the last models in the Galaxy S series to feature a 3.5 mm headphone jack, as its successors, the S20, S20+, and S20 Ultra, do not.

 In January 2020, the S10 Lite was released.
 It is a midrange variant of the S10, containing the same cameras as the main variant.
-It features 128 GB of expandable storage, a 6.7 inch 1080p screen on a aluminum frame, and a 4,500 mAh battery.
-This variant removes the 3.5 mm headphone jack featured on all of the 2019 variants of the S10, as well as wireless charging, instead being equipped with 25 watt Super Fast Charging picked up from the Galaxy Note 10.
+It features 128 GB of expandable storage, a 6.7-inch 1080p screen on an aluminum frame, and a 4,500 mAh battery.
+This variant removes the 3.5 mm headphone jack featured on all of the 2019 variants of the S10, as well as wireless charging, instead being equipped with 25 W Super Fast Charging picked up from the Galaxy Note 10.
 Unlike the main variants, the S10 Lite is only offered with Snapdragon 855 chipset.